osposweb/osposweb.github.io/DOCS-USERS-Getting-Started-installations.md

 ## Local Docker install

 Docker deploy its a *nix like environment due Docker runs natively on mac and linux.
-Please refer to the docker documentation for instructions on how to set it up on your platform.

 1. **Terminal** windows must be open: in MacOSX at Finder->Accesories->Terminal in Linux at Menu->SystemTools->Terminal, then a window with prompt will show, in Linux flavors must gain root access only for next step with `sudo su` command
-2. **Dependences** install: docker.io, in MAC all included in `docker.img` file by launching it, drag Moby the whale to the Applications folder and later relaunch service from Finder, in Linux for Deb and RPM based distribution are `apt-get install docker.io` or/and `yum-config-manager --add-repo https://download.docker.com/linux/centos/docker-ce.repo;yum install -y docker-ce` respectively, oldstable deb distributions may need "backports" or "external" repositories.
+2. **Dependences** install: docker.io, please refer to the docker documentation for better instructions: in MAC all included in `docker.img` file by launching it, drag Moby the whale to the Applications folder and later relaunch service from Finder, in Linux for Deb and RPM based distribution are `apt-get install docker.io` or/and `yum-config-manager --add-repo https://download.docker.com/linux/centos/docker-ce.repo;yum install -y docker-ce` respectively, oldstable deb distributions may need "backports" or "external" repositories.
 After install hit "CRTL+D" to out from root account.
 3. **Dockerplace** working directory for the dockerfile of ospos: this it's change the working directory in the current terminal window, assuming the `~` represent your home with a docker root document directory and you can move to by executing `mkdir ~/osposdicker;cd ~/osposdocker` but remenber this depends of the Operating System Docker install too.
 4. **Download** executing in same terminal: `wget https://github.com/opensourcepos/opensourcepos/archive/lasted.tar.gz -O osposlastedstable.tar.gz` to later move to the htdoc directory.
 5. **Uncompress** to htdocs the download: `tar zxvf osposlastedstable.tar.gz  --strip 1 -C ~/osposdicker` this will populate all the docker root image directory only for the software.